Mulatto

+Countries with the highest percentages of persons who have equally high European and African ancestry — Mulatto — are the Dominican Republic (74%) and Cape Verde (71%).
+Mulattos in many Latin American countries, aside from predominately European and African ancestry, usually also have slight indigenous admixture.
+Race-mixing has been prevalent in Latin America for centuries, since the start of the European colonization of the Americas in many cases.
+Many Latin American multiracial families (including mulatto) have been mixed for several generations.
+In the 21st century, multiracials now frequently have unions and marriages with other multiracials.
+Other countries and territories with notable mulatto populations in percentage or total number include Cuba, Puerto Rico, Venezuela, Panama, Colombia, South Africa, and the United States.

 Etymology

 The English term and spelling mulatto is derived from the Spanish and Portuguese mulato.
 It was a common term in the Southeastern United States during the era of slavery.
-Some sources suggest that it may derive from the Portuguese word mula (from the Latin mūlus), meaning 'mule', the hybrid offspring of a horse and a donkey.
+Some sources suggest that it may derive from the Spanish and Portuguese word mula (from the Latin mūlus), meaning 'mule', the hybrid offspring of a horse and a donkey.
 The Real Academia Española traces its origin to mulo in the sense of hybridity; originally used to refer to any mixed race person.
 The term is now generally considered outdated and offensive in non-Spanish and non-Portuguese speaking countries, and was considered offensive even in the 19th century.

 Jack D. Forbes suggests it originated in the Arabic term muwallad, which means 'a person of mixed ancestry'.
-Muwallad literally means 'born, begotten, produced, generated; brought up', with the implication of being born and raised among Arabs, but not of Arab blood. is derived from the root word WaLaD (Arabic: ولد, direct Arabic transliteration: waw, lam, dal) and colloquial Arabic pronunciation can vary greatly.
+Muwallad literally means 'born, begotten, produced, generated; brought up', with the implication of being born of Arab and non-Arab parents.
+Muwallad is derived from the root word WaLaD (Arabic: ولد, direct Arabic transliteration: waw, lam, dal) and colloquial Arabic pronunciation can vary greatly.
 Walad means 'descendant, offspring, scion; child; son; boy; young animal, young one'.